 Healthy foods can be delicious

 Many people believe that all healthy food tastes horrible.
-Many who have made the switch to healthier eating can tell you that this is a myth.
+But those who have made the switch to healthier eating can tell you that this is a myth.
 But you have to make the effort to infuse flavor into your new eating plan by finding healthy, tasty substitutions for the unhealthy foods you’re used to eating.

 Your taste buds had to be trained to love the unhealthy fatty, salty or sugary foods – and they can be retrained to enjoy full-flavored, healthier alternatives too!